cathua/project2/README.md

 ## Features

+# Current features
 * Account creation.
 * Login verification.
 * Error messages for duplicate usernames (no duplicate usernames).
 * Error messages for incorrect username/password combinations.
 * Ability to see all pending and upcoming meetups upon login.
 * Ability to edit their meet-ups.
+* Ability to delete/cancel meet-ups.
 * Ability to create a new meet-up with a random person.
 * Ability to edit personal user information (excluding password).
 * Ability to log out.

+# Future features
+* User can change their password.
+* User can select from a greater variety of locations (using the Yelp API to access more coffeeshops).

+## Application Security

+To ensure that user data is protected, Coffee 4&#183;2 does not store any passwords in its user database.
+Instead, it stores hashed passwords, the passwords after they have been encrypted with a user-specific salt.
+These passwords are one-way encrypted so that there is no way to decrypt the user's entered password.
+Furthermore, in the login verificatin route, the user's input is put through the `strip()` and `trim()` methods in the Bcrypt package to ensure that the input was cleared of potentially malicious injections.
+After the user logs in, the user's session is stored and a middleware function, called `ensureLoggedIn`, is run every time a request is made so that the user can only see information that is specific to them.
+Upon the user logging out, that session information is deleted.
+Doing this ensures that malicious users are not able to hijack a user's session.
+The session key is also not included anywhere in the app's route.